 Unless the documentation specifically states the conditions are not related.

 When looking up Hypertension in the Alphabetic Index, see Hypertension, heart, with heart failure (congestive) I11.0.
-In the Tabular, I11.0 refers to Hypertensive heart disease with heart failure.
+In the Tabular, we can verify the correct code as:

-The synonym for Hypertensive heart disease is Hypertensive heart failure.
+Another synonym listed under I11.0, Hypertensive heart disease with heart failure, is Hypertensive heart failure.

 There is a note under I11.0 that states “Use additional code to identify type of heart failure (I50.-).”